 - Humanities (Philosophy, Religious Studies, Literature, History, Fine and Performing Arts): 15 credits (3 credits in each area)

-- STEM (Math, Science, Computer Science): 9 credits (3 credits in each area)
+- STEM (Math, Lab Science, Computer Science): 9 credits (3 credits in each area)

 - Economics, Political Science, Psychology, Sociology, Business, Entrepreneurship: 6 credits

 - Diversity, Cross-Cultural, & Global Perspectives: 6 credits (3 of which must be in a language and 3 must be in Human Diversity)

-In your first semester, you will take the four-credit theme-based freshman seminar Columba Cornerstone, which examines the many facets of human diversity, identity, and the connectedness of all human beings, and encourages you to consider new approaches to traditional problems.
+In your first semester, you will take the three-credit theme-based freshman seminar Columba Cornerstone, which examines the many facets of human diversity, identity, and the connectedness of all human beings, and encourages you to consider new approaches to traditional problems.
 This course is linked to another core or introductory course in order to create a learning community for the cohort of students taking both courses.

 You will choose your Columba Cornerstone according to the theme you wish to study: Truth and Equity, Justice and Equity, or Earth and Equity.

 In addition to the classroom component, each Cornerstone integrates co-curricular activities such as attending a performance by the Iona College Theatre Program, going on a Midnight Run service experience with Mission and Ministry, or attending an E-Talk with the Hynes Institute.
 You are required to engage in a minimum of two co-curricular activities guided by your professor.

 All sections of the Columba Cornerstone, regardless of theme incorporate instruction on six topics which have been designed to ground you in essential learning that supports the entirety of your Iona experience.
-These topics include: The Iona Story; Diversity; Information and Digital Literacy; The Learning e-Portfolio; Entrepreneurship and Innovation; and basic Financial Literacy.
+These topics include: The Iona Story; Diversity; Information and Digital Literacy; Critical Thinking; Entrepreneurship and Innovation; and basic Financial Literacy.